How to Choose the Right Fence Paint for California Weather

 2. Choose Paint Over Stain If You Want Longevity and Coverage

-While stain is popular for showcasing wood grain, paint offers better UV protection and longer-lasting results—especially in high-sun regions like Lemon Grove.
+While stain is popular for showcasing wood grain, paint offers better UV protection and longer-lasting results—especially in high-sun regions like San Diego.

 Paint provides: